 Additionally, matters are further complicated when considering that current Provincial policies allow for employment area conversions and employment land redevelopment.
 Both scenarios involve introducing non-employment uses to lands that are solely designated for employment uses.
 Seemingly, the direction of the proposed Guidelines intends to increase the distance between employment uses and sensitive land uses.
 However, so long as Provincial policies continue to provide for mechanisms that enable the introduction of non-employment uses into employment areas or onto designated employment lands, these employment parcels will continue to be vulnerable to rapid encroachment / pressures of sensitive lands uses.
-For instance, a single employment area due to AOI and MSD requirements based on existing and planned industrial facility classes within the employment area.
+For instance, a single employment area conversion could, in theory, completely sterilize the remaining employment area due to AOI and MSD requirements based on existing and planned industrial facility classes within the employment area.